Anthony is a renowned Africa expert and author of many Lonely Planet guidebooks, including the 'Botswana & Namibia' guide.

 Anthony is the author of the 'Botswana & Namibia' Lonely Planet guide.

-Nkasa Rupara National Park (formerly Mamili NP), located in the Zambezi Region (formerly Caprivi Strip), is an adventurous, undeveloped destination.
-The birding is great and it’s a stronghold for water-loving antelope.
-Wildlife densities are rather low, but there is a good variety of resident and migrating species.
-The park’s swampy environment makes it inaccessible during the Wet season.
+Nkasa Rupara National Park (formerly Mamili National Park) is an adventurous and undeveloped destination in the Zambezi Region (formerly Caprivi Strip).
+Combine it with a trip to Bwabwata National Park for an excellent overall experience.
+The birding is great, and it’s a stronghold for birdlife and water-loving antelope.
+The park’s swampy environment makes it inaccessible during the Wet season (November to April).

-This is a park in which you need to work for your sightings, but there is a good variety of wildlife.
-It’s one of the few places in Namibia to see buffalo and elephants regularly pass through.
+You need to work for your sightings in Nkasa Rupara, but there’s lots to see.
+The park is one of few places in Namibia where buffalo and elephant regularly pass through.
 The wet habitat is great for antelope such as red lechwe and sitatunga.
-Wild dogs roam the area and lions are quite common.
-Many hippos and Nile crocodiles live in the water channels.
+Wild dogs roam the area, although you have to be lucky to see them, and lions are present in decent numbers.
+Hippos and Nile crocodiles inhabit the water channels.

-The park is primarily a swamp between the Kwando and Linyanti rivers.
-There are several overgrown channels crisscrossing the marshland.
-It becomes Namibia's version of Botswana's Okavango Delta when flooded – an inaccessible paradise of islands and reed-lined waterways.
+Nkasa Rupara is primarily a swamp or wetland between the Kwando and Linyanti Rivers.
+There are several overgrown channels that crisscross the marshland.
+When flooded, it becomes the Namibians version of Botswana’s Okavango Delta, an inaccessible paradise of islands and reed-lined waterways.

 Weather & Climate

-Nkasa Rupara has a hot climate but in mid-winter (June to August), early mornings tend to be chilly and you’ll need warm clothing for game drives.
-November to April is the Wet season.
-It usually doesn’t rain all day, but afternoon thunderstorm can be expected.
+Nkasa Rupara has a hot climate, but from May to July, early mornings tend to be chilly and you’ll need warm clothing for game drives.
+November to April is the Wet season: it usually doesn’t rain all day, but afternoon thunderstorms can be expected.

-Although precipitation at Nkasa Rupara is not that high, during the Wet season (November to April) it can be enough to close the wetland’s roads.
-The heat tends to be oppressive at this time.
-The drier months of May to October are a better time to visit, particularly as this is the peak time for wildlife watching.
+Although rainfall at Nkasa Rupara is not that high, during the Wet season (November to April) it can be enough to close many of the park’s roads.
+The heat also tends to be oppressive at this time.
+The Dry season (May to October) is a better time to visit, especially since this is the peak time for wildlife viewing.
+October can be very hot, but conditions are ideal from May to September.

 Stephen is a travel writer and avid conservationist whose work appears in prestigious magazines such as Africa Geographic and Travel Africa.